6 Exclusive Southern China Golf Courses on PGA Tours

 3. Zhuhai Golden Gulf Golf Club

-Designed by Colin Montgomerie, Zhuhai Golden Gulf Golf Club course is visually stunning 27-hole golf course.
-The creation offers 9 holes for night time play.
+Designed by Colin Montgomerie, the Zhuhai Golden Gulf Golf Club course is a visually stunning 27-hole golf course.
+The design includes nine holes for nighttime play.
 The forty minutes drive from Macau is well worth it to the oasis with lush green fairways.
 The course is available to the public with memberships available.

 The 40-minute to 80-minute drive is worth it if you want to golf even more with variety.